Buying Life Insurance For Your Parents: The Top Tips

 You have access to household names with us, but often we may suggest a more competitive offering.

-Bonus Tip #2 Do Not Delay
+Bonus Tip #2: I’m Buying Life Insurance For My Parents…Then Do Not Delay

 Life Insurance is never on sale except in the present moment.
 Yup, it was cheaper 3, 5, 10 years ago for Mom or Dad.
-Those rates are gone at this point.
+Those lower rates are gone at this point.

 Some of you may feel I sound pushy here.
 I understand your feeling.
 I’m a consumer too, just like you.
 However, I have been doing this for a long time now.
-I am speaking from experience.
-Lot’s of people call who “wish” they had bought life insurance years earlier.
-There is NO benefit to waiting if you are in financial position to affordable life insurance on your parents.
+I am speaking from experience and have one elderly parent of my own remaining.

 Here are my reasons for my “do not delay” position:

 • Parents health is simply not predictable.
 Know one knows what is coming next.
-If Mom or Dad ends up in the doctors office and gets a negative report, that works against getting the best rates or eligibility at all
+If Mom or Dad ends up in the doctors office and gets a negative report, that works against getting the best rates or eligibility at all with many insurers.

 Reasons Why You Should Buy Life Insurance For Your Parents Now

-Now, here is my personal knockout question or a small variation I will typically ask people to help them determine need.
+If you have not decided if you really need to buy a policy on Mom and/or Dad, here is my personal knockout question or a small variation I will typically ask people to help them determine need.

 If your answer is “Yes” than you should take out a policy for your Mom, Dad or both to cover the costs.
 Simply do not stretch your budget anymore than you are fully comfortable with.